sawander28/onion-msg-app/android/README.md

 Sample use:

-//show arti logs into Android logcat Arti.initLogging();
+	//show arti logs into Android logcat
+	Arti.initLogging();

 	//enable localhost:9150 socks proxy for use with WebView and other proxy capable communication ArtiSocksProxy.start(this);

  	//set SOCKS proxy on WebView
   	String proxyHost = "socks://127.0.0.1:9150";

-        webViewHelper.setUsingCircumvention("tor");

         ProxyConfig proxyConfig = new ProxyConfig.Builder()
                 .addProxyRule(proxyHost) //http proxy for tor